theDarkPassenger7/theDarkPassenger7.github.io/_posts/2021-08-01-WebMurders-1.md

 I had arrived at 5rd Room  and the blade was getting hotter and warmer.
 The 5rd Room was divided into 2 different sections, one after the other.

-The 1 section of the 5rd Room, implements the safety mechanism that escapes some characters, such as the quotation mark, using the *addslashes()*, *mysql_escape_string()* functions.
+The 1 section of the 5rd Room, implements the safety mechanism that escapes some characters, such as the quotation mark, using the *addslashes()* and *mysql_escape_string()* functions.

 I realized it was enabled the "NO_BACKSLASH_ESCAPES" directive.
 The *"NO_BACKSLASH_ESCAPES"* directive disable the default use of the backslash character as an escape character.

 Enabling the *"NO_BACKSLASH_ESCAPES"* directive can makes it useless to use the escape functions *addslashes()* and *mysql_escape_string()*.
 The Bypass of section 1 of Room 5 is quick and easy, as shown in the figure:

 ![DextLab21dext](/images/1Homicide/dextLab21.png)

-The 2nd section of the 5 Room is identical to the previous section, but uses the *mysql_real_escape_string()* function as an escape function and builds the query as shown in the figure:
+The 2nd section of the 5 Room is identical to the previous section, but uses the *mysql_real_escape_string()* function as an escape function and builds the Query as shown in the figure:

 ![DextLab24dext](/images/1Homicide/DextLab24.png)